dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 In the face of these known risks, what should our outlook be as consumers and medical professionals?
 To deny ourselves cybernetic enhancements on the 0.5 percent chance we could lose our vision forever?
 Or gamble away our life savings at the casino?
 The clear answer is "No." Cyberware technology has elevated human biology to the point where these what-if arguments serve against our best interests.
 The best advice I can offer for minimizing your risk is to read the technomedical profiles for all cyberware you intend to purchase before you install it.
 </div>

-## PAIN EDITORS AND MORTALITY RATES
+## Pain Editors and Mortality Rates
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">